fungus75/ReadOnlyAccessBundle/README.md

 A Kimai 2 plugin, which allows to give users a readonly access to limited Companies defined in Kimai.

-The Developer of this plugin whishes to thank the creator of the CustomCSS Plugin because it was very helpfull. - https://github.com/Keleo/CustomCSSBundle
+The Developer of this plugin wishes to thank the creator of the CustomCSS Plugin because it was very helpfull. - https://github.com/Keleo/CustomCSSBundle

 ## Installation